tlindener/crawler_immoscout_GER/README.md

 Output

+While crawling, the crawler will print out the website it is currently processing.
+Note that it does not show the domain, don't worry.
 In your home directory you'll find two similar files: wohnung_data_clean.csv and wohnung_data_raw.csv.
 Both files contain the same data.
 However, wohnung_data_clean.csv has already been cleaned and is ready for analysis.
 If you prefer to work with the data that comes directly from Immobilienscout24.de, then you should use wohnung_data_raw.csv.
 There are six variables inside the clean version.
 Price indicates the price for a given real estate (either rent or total price). size is the size of a listing in square meters. location_first is the most precise location indication (should be equal to the street in most cases). location_last should be equal to the city. real_estate tells you whether it is a flat ("Wohnung") or a house ("Haus"). "ownership" indicates whether the given real estate is for rent ("Miete") or for sale ("Kauf").